sindresorhus/sindresorhus.github.com/_apps/battery-indicator.md

 #### I have a feature request, bug report, or some feedback

 [Send it here.](https://sindresorhus.com/feedback/?product=Battery%20Indicator&referrer=Website-FAQ)

+#### The menu bar icon is vertically stretched when shown on a secondary display

+This is a macOS 11 bug.
+I have tried to work around this issue, but it's out of my control.

+#### Why does the menu bar icon show `…` when I unplug the power adapter?

+The system needs some time to accurately calculate the time remaining estimate.

+#### Can it show “apps using significant energy” like the built-in battery indicator?

+It can unfortunately not show this because of restrictions (sandboxing) imposed on apps in the App Store.
+However, you could change the menu bar item type to text instead of icon and use this app in combination with the system battery indicator.

 #### Where can I find the changelog?